openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-05.bootstrapping-trust.md

 in place as all connections in Ziti require verification.
 All identities in Ziti have a key pair that identifies that individual.
 The enrollment process abstracts the steps of setting up keys, certificates, CSRs, CAs, and deploying them to the proper locations.
-In addition, the Ziti SDK can be embedded within any application and enroll with a Ziti network in the exact same fashion to bootstrap trust as part of Ziti's Zero Trust model.
+In addition, the Ziti SDKs can be embedded within any application and enroll with a Ziti network in the exact same fashion to bootstrap trust as part of Ziti's Zero Trust model.